Cap America donates to UniTec Education Foundation

 Cap America Inc. recently donated $25,000 to the UniTec Education Foundation matching funds grant.
 The grant is for building an 8,000 square foot annex building to meet the growing needs of the UniTec Career Center and its many programs.

-The UniTec Career Center serves eight school districts with 16 programs available at the secondary level and has an average enrollment of 450-500 students per year.
+The UniTec Career Center serves eight school districts — including the Farmington R-7 School District — with 16 programs available at the secondary level and has an average enrollment of 450-500 students per year.

 In addition, the evening programs serve about 2,200 adults in the GED/AEL and continuing education programs per year.
 Programs include construction, health services, culinary arts, digital media, graphic design, and pathways to teaching, among others.